- What kinds of differences are there in the durability and safety of trampolines on the market?

 A trampoline frame that is galvanized on both the inner and outer sides of its tube has the longest lifespan.
 A tube will readily corrode if only the outer surface is galvanized.
 Trampoline mats and pads need to be UV-treated and strong enough to withstand changing weather conditions.
 Trampolines that are designed to last year-around use are of excellent quality.
 ACON Air trampolines are designed for year- around use.

 First of all, a good and safe trampoline must meet or exceed all required safety standards.
 A safe trampoline always comes with a safety net or enclosure and it has a well-written user manual and extensive safety instructions on it.
 Trampoline´s frame must be strong enough to hold the weight of jumpers.
 Trampolines usually have weight limits.
 A trampoline pad should be soft and thick enough to absorb body hits on it.
 Also the “spring pad” should be wide enough to cover all the springs underneath it and it should extend to cover the outer frames completely and on the other side, even overlapping slightly with the trampoline mat so that no feet can fall through a space between springs.
-A good backyard round trampoline pad is covered by UV-treated PVC and is at least 2,5cm thick and 29cm in width.
+A good backyard round trampoline pad is covered by UV-treated PVC and is at least an inch (1in/2,54cm) thick and 11.5in (29cm) in width.